-STATE OF IOWA)

-) ss.
-County of Clinton)

-On this day of Dec .
-18 , 20 09 before r no a Notary Dublic in and

-for said County and State, personally appeared DANICI L. Holesinger and

-lentified to me to be the individual whose

-names are subscribed to the within instrument, and a same as their voluntary act and deed on behalf of Gra

-MANAGER Member of Grantor.

-/ / '

-IN WITNESS WHEREOF, I have hereunto set my hand and affixed my official seal the day

-and year in this EHI Gath College written.
-PUBLIC FORTOWN

-COMMISSION NUMBER 116024 MY COMMISSION EXPIRES Tom J.M.
-Cle

-FOWN G.IS LOTE NOTARY PUBLIC FOR TOWA

-My commission expires:

-my commission expires.

-GRANTEE: LOW / MOOR, IOWA

-2-111

-Signature: Mily & Nelew

-MA OR

-\mathcal{L}

-Signature: Dan (Node

-ATTEST: CITY C LERK

-STATE OF IOWA)

-) ss.

-County of Clinton)

-On this day of and a Natary Bublish in and

-for said County and State, personally appeared ichard & While I and

-Karen Rosde known or identified to m ne to be the individual whose names are

-subscribed to the within instrument, and acknowledge

-voluntary act and deed as Mayor and City Clerk respended by Council Resolution # / O - / &

-iowa as approved by Council Resolution # •

-IN WITNESS WHEREOF, I have hereunto set my hand and affixed my official seal the day

-and year in this certificate first above written.

-helix J. Theland

-NOTARY PUBLIC FOR IOWA

-/m m/

-My commission expires: $\frac{12-31-00}{}$ Constitution of the Consti

-Section 167854

-12-21-10 10-4-21-10 10-4-10-10-10-10-10-10-10-10-10-10-10-10-10-
+STATE OF IOWA) ss.
+County of Clinton On this day of Dec.
+18, 2009 before me, a Notary Public, in and for said County and State, personally appeared DANICL L. Holesinger and known or identified to me to be the 'individual whose names are subscribed to the within instrument, and acknowledged to me that they executed the same as their voluntary act and deed on behalf of Grantor as - and Manny member of Grantor.
+IN WITNESS WHEREOF, L have hereunto set my hand and affixed my official seal the day ROBERT CENTER Dove written. and year min (Milen COMMISSION NUMBER 116024 MY COMMISSION EXPIRES NOTARY PUBLIC FORTOW IOWP My commission expires: GRANTEE: LOW MOOR, IOWA - Melen Signature: Signature: 🖉 ATTEST: CITY CLERK STATE OF IOWA) ss.
+County of Clinton On this day of $\underline{4u.5}$, 20/0 before me, a Notary Public, in and for said County and State, personally appeared Kichard Niele and area Roade known or identified to me to be the individual whose names are subscribed to the within instrument, and acknowledged to that they executed the same as their voluntary act and deed as Mayor and City Clerk respectively, on behalf of the City of Low Moor, Iowa as approved by Council Resolution # $\frac{10 - 7}{3}$ IN WITNESS WHEREOF, I have hereunto set my hand and affixed my official seal the day and year in this certificate first above written.